-The presence of substantial economies of scale in combination with high implications for market structure.
-In transport costs has important Sweden, six out of a total of seven cement plants are located near water.
+The presence of substantial economies of scale in combination with high transport costs has important implications for market structure.
+In Sweden, six out of a total of seven cement plants are located near water.
 This has made it possible to take advantage of scale economies in production.
-Thus, the average Swedish cement plant had a capacity in 1975 of 725 000 tons, while the average American plant had a capacity in 1976 of only 545 000 tons.2) In addition, because of an extremely high degree of concentration (there is now only one domestic cement firm in Sweden after a merger in 1974), it has been possible to plan the production expansion in such a way that there is very little overlap geographically between plants.
+In addition, because of an extremely high degree of concentration (there is now only one domestic cement firm in Sweden after a merger in 1974), it has been possible to plan the production expansion in such a way that there is very little overlap geographically between plants.
 The primary reason why the Swedish government allowed the merger to go through was precisely the argument that this would facilitate achieving a more optimal industry plant structure, provided at the same time that there would be no tariff or other protection, and that the company would be subjected to price control.
 The product on capacity of the Swedish cement company is large enough to place it among the four largest U.S. firms.

-By contrast, there were 52 cement companies in the United States in 1976, the largest of which had 6.7 % of industry capacity.
-The four and eight largest firms accounted for 22.3 and 39.2 % respectively.3)
+By contrast, there were 52 cement companies in the United States in 1976, the largets of which had 6.7% of industry capacity.
+The four and eight largest firms accounted for 22.3 and 39.2% respectively.2